 It seems logical that punishing a murderer or terrorist with the most severe punishment would bring closure and relief to victims’ families.
-However, the opposite is true.
+However, the opposite seems to be true.
 Studies show that capital punishment does not bring comfort to those affected by violent and fatal crimes.
 In fact, punishing the perpetrator has been shown to make victims feel worse, as it forces them to think about the offender and the incident even more.
 Also, as capital cases can drag on for years due to endless court appeals, it can be difficult for victims’ families to heal, thus delaying closure.

-Bottom Line: The death penalty has been used to maintain the balance of justice throughout history, punishing violent criminals in the severest way to ensure they won’t kill again.
+The Bottom Line: The death penalty has been used to maintain the balance of justice throughout history, punishing violent criminals in the severest way to ensure they won’t kill again.
 On the other hand, with inconclusive evidence as to its deterrence of crime, the higher costs involved in pursuing capital cases, and the lack of relief and closure it brings to victims’ families, the death penalty is not justified.
 Where do you stand on this controversial issue?